Back to All Events

 • Social workers, educators, and mental health professionals

-• Anyone supporting children who may have unmet neurodevelopmental needs
+• Anyone supporting adopted or fostered young people who may have unmet neurodevelopmental needs

 Why It Matters

 Understanding neurodevelopmental conditions in adopted and fostered children can be life-changing.
-With the right knowledge, families and professionals can seek earlier diagnoses, tailor interventions, and offer children the consistent, informed support they need to thrive.
+With the right knowledge, families and professionals can access earlier diagnoses, tailor interventions, and offer children the consistent, evidence-based support they need to thrive.

 There will also be time throughout the session for you to ask questions and share reflections.